JuliaLang/Juleps/Find.md

-- **Whether to return a `Nullable` instead of `0` when there is no match** ([PR#15755](https://github.com/JuliaLang/julia/pull/15755)): This is blocked by progress with regards to `Nullable`, in particular whether they are stack-allocated in all cases and whether they can be represented as a `Union` type.
+- **Whether to return a `Nullable` instead of `0` when there is no match** ([PR#15755](https://github.com/JuliaLang/julia/pull/15755)): This is blocked by progress with regard to `Nullable`, in particular whether they are stack-allocated in all cases and whether they can be represented as a `Union` type.
 It is therefore out of this Julep's scope.